 I have always been a night person.
 In high school, it wasn’t uncommon for me to be up until 2 or 3 a.m., watching movies with friends in my living room, then rolling out half-functional at 7:30 a.m. in my neighbor’s truck, headed for school and downing enough iced tea to get me coherent along the way.

 During my worst semesters of college, I worked a full-time job from 5 p.m. to 1 a.m. or later.
-I’d come home, wake up Sarah, who was an infant, and hang out with her for a few hours before dozing off around 3 a.m., and heading back to school around 8:30 a.m.
-I was tired, but I got to see my girl!
+I’d come home, wake up Ashar, who was an infant, and hang out with him for a few hours before dozing off around 3 a.m., and heading back to school around 8:30 a.m.
+I was tired, but I got to see my kid!

-I met Sarah’s dad, Chris, working on the night desk at our local newspaper.
+I met Ashar’s dad, Chris, working on the night desk at our local newspaper.
 We were often the last pair standing – heading out the door around 2 or 3 a.m.

-Sarah has always needed a lot of sleep.
-When she needed to be up for school at 7:30 a.m., she’d go to bed around 8 p.m. – and when middle school started and she needed to be up at 6:30 a.m., she was crashing at 8:30 p.m., barely having time to do more than cram in her homework and wolf down dinner after getting home.
-And let’s not mention how Chris and I looked, walking her to the bus after (still) getting done work overnight.
+Ashar has always needed a lot of sleep.
+When he needed to be up for school at 7:30 a.m., he’d go to bed around 8 p.m. – and when middle school started and he needed to be up at 6:30 a.m., he was crashing at 8:30 p.m., barely having time to do more than cram in homework and wolf down dinner after getting home.
+And let’s not mention how Chris and I looked, walking him to the bus after (still) getting done work overnight.

 So among all the other reasons that homeschooling sounded like the right fit for us, getting out of that cycle was a great bonus!